Aviation Crime & Crisis

 When we departed from Tempelhof (THF), then preferably on runway 09 eastbound over East Berlin.
 Under the wings we carried the Pan Am logo, and sometimes people in the East waved up to us, even though it was dangerous for them.
 We were Pan Am, we were America, we were the free world.

-In that time I learned what it means to carry responsibility in aviation: decisions under pressure, complex processes on the ground and in the air, cultural differences at foreign airports – and the importance of discreet yet clear communication with authorities and security services.
+During that time I learned what it means to carry responsibility in aviation: decisions under pressure, complex processes on the ground and in the air, cultural differences at foreign airports – and the importance of discreet yet clear communication with authorities and security services.

 Last Clipper – where it all ended